Nyayave Devaru

 Nyayave Devaru is a 1971 Indian Kannada-language film directed by Siddalingaiah.
-It stars Rajkumar and B. Saroja Devi.
+It stars Dr. Rajkumar and B. Saroja Devi.
 The supporting cast features K. S. Ashwath, Aarathi, Dwarakish, M. P. Shankar, Dinesh, B. Jaya and Vajramuni.
-The song "Akashave Beelali Mele" from the film went on to become one of the biggest hits ever.

 Soundtrack

 The duo of Rajan–Nagendra composed the background score for the film and the soundtracks.
 The lyrics for the soundtracks were written by Chi.
 Udaya Shankar.
 The album consists of four soundtracks.
 Rajan-Nagendra reused the tune of "Aakashave Beelali Mele" for the 1983 Telugu movie Moodu Mullu as "Nee Kosam Yavvanamantha".
 (Note: Sri of Telugucinema.com mentions that the Telugu song was reused from a Kannada song, but does not mention the original song's name.)